aloicerains/aloicerains/README.md

 ### HI!
 I'm Zacchaeus 👋 but you can call me Aloice
 I'm a Software developer with background in Mining and Mineral Processing Engineering.
-I love to using technology for productivity, value, and change.
+I love using technology for productivity, value, and change.

 ### Skills
 #### Programming languages